 - Mix until the egg yolks are incorporated.
 Add in the vanilla extract.

 - With the mixer on low, add in ½ of the cake flour mixture.

-- Alternate with the rest of the milk and add the rest of the flour.
+- Alternate with the remainder of the milk and flour, which will result in a cake batter.

-- Transfer mixture to the loaf pan and tap a few times to release any trapped bubbles.
+- Transfer the batter to the prepared loaf pan and tap a few times to release any trapped bubbles.

 - Smooth the top with an offset spatula and place into the oven.

-- Bake at 350F for 15 minutes, and then reduce the temperature to 325F for another 18-20 minutes, until a toothpick inserted comes out clean or with the slightest crumbs clinging on.
+- Bake at 350°F/177°C for 15 minutes, and then reduce the temperature to 325°F/163°C for another 18-20 minutes, or until a toothpick inserted comes out clean or with the slightest crumbs clinging on.

 - Let the cake cool completely on a cooling rack before slicing off the ends and cutting the cake into 8 equal square cubes.

 - Add the chopped white chocolate and matcha to a heat-proof bowl.